Rear boundary fencing

 We do not carry out repairs to dividing fences to the front or rear of the property.
 However, if a dividing fence is shared with an owner occupier repairs may be completed if the owner occupier can provide certified, documentary evidence that the fencing is Calico’s responsibility.

-Areas that are currently open plan, i.e. where there is no obvious individual garden areas, will remain as such.
+Areas that are currently open plan, i.e. where there are no obvious individual garden areas, will remain as such.
 Fencing will not be fitted to these areas.

 Guttering and fascia boards